philippschwemberger/commander-in-tweet/README.md

 1.) clone or download the repository

-2.) unzip and navigate to the downloaded folder (make sure you are in the folder with README.md in it) via the terminal or your favorite cmd-line: $ cd 'pathOfFolder'  or  > cd 'pathOfFolder'
+2.) unzip and navigate to the downloaded folder (make sure you are in the folder with README.md in it) via the terminal or your favorite CLI: $ cd 'pathOfFolder'  or  > cd 'pathOfFolder'

 3.) $ npm install  (this installs the packages in the "dependencies" of package.json)